Water Quality Committee

 Our water quality monitoring program has three parts:

-Cooperative Lakes Monitoring Program (CLMP): Since 2009, volunteers have participated in CLMP—a partnership between the Michigan Department of Environmental Quality and the Michigan Lakes and Streams Association—to take basic water quality measures in Gull and Little Long Lakes from May through September.
-Review the 2009-2014 CLMP Report.
-The results from 2017 are now available for Gull Lake and Little Long Lake.
+Cooperative Lakes Monitoring Program (CLMP): Since 2008, volunteers have participated in CLMP—a partnership between the Michigan Department of Environmental Quality now know as EGLE and the Michigan Lakes and Streams Association—to take basic water quality measures in Gull and Little Long Lakes from May through September.
+The results from 2019 are now available for Gull Lake and Little Long Lake.
 Read more about the Cooperative Lakes Monitoring Program.

 Collaboration with the Kellogg Biological Station: Since 2011, GLQO partnered with KBS to support more in-depth testing of Gull Lake, Little Long Lake, and the major inflows to those lakes.
 In a summary report, KBS staff also compiled historical data to provide a picture of trends in water quality in our watershed.
 Read the 2014, 2013, 2012 or 2011 reports here.